 What Are Whales Doing With Amazon.com

-Someone with a lot of money to spend (and possibly insider knowledge) has taken a bearish stance on Amazon.com(NASDAQ:AMZN).
+A whale with a lot of money to spend (and possibly insider knowledge) has taken a noticeably bearish stance on Amazon.com.

 What's The Price Target?